City Law School: History

 The Inns of Court School of Law (often abbreviated as ICSL) was founded by the Council of Legal Education in 1852.
 It was a professional legal training institution based for 100 years at Lincoln's Inn and then at Gray's Inn in London.
 Until 1997, the ICSL had a monopoly on the provision of the Bar Vocational Course (now the Bar Vocational Studies (BVS), the obligatory, pre-pupillage training course for intending barristers in England and Wales.
 Before that time, the Inns of Court were responsible for the education of those intending to become barristers.
 There was call during the nineteenth century for the education of barristers to be unified and thus the Council of Legal Education was formed, and the ICSL founded.
 Since 2001, the ICSL has been part of City, University of London.

 The Council of Legal Education (CLE) was established by Resolutions of the Inns of Court in 1852.
 The CLE initially met in the library of Lincoln's Inn.
 In 1903 it moved to 15 Old Square, Lincoln's Inn.
 In 1947, the CLE moved to 7 Stone Buildings, where it was able to provide lecture rooms, and other facilities for students.
 In 1964, the CLE acquired premises in Gray's Inn.
 In 1967, the Inns of Court School of Law (ICSL) was formally established at 4 Gray's Inn Place.
 The first dean, Charles Morrison, was appointed in 1969.

-As well as the site at 4 Gray's Inn Place, the ICSL also acquired the Atkin Building in Gray's Inn and a building in Princeton Street (formerly the London studios of Yorkshire Television).

 When the ICSL was first created, each of the four Inns of Court were required to provide two rooms for teaching purposes.
 Until just after the Second World War, the ICSL was located in Lincoln's Inn.
 In the 1950s, a purpose-built building was constructed at 4 Gray's Inn Place (within Gray's Inn) and the school relocated there.
 Shortly after that, Atkin Building in Gray's Inn was secured and then in the 1980s a further building was acquired for the ICSL in Princeton Street, formerly the London studios of Yorkshire Television.

 The City Law School, successor to the ICSL is now located at City St George's.

 The former site of the ICSL in Gray's Inn Place is now used by an independent preparatory school.